-Opinion of RAC and draft Opinion of SEAC
+Opinion of RAC and opinion of SEAC

-The following Opinion of RAC and draft Opinion SEAC are identical excluding the derogation in paragraph 4.
+The following opinion of RAC and opinion SEAC are identical excluding the derogation in paragraph 4.
 In addition to the derogation proposed by RAC for measuring devices which are to be displayed in exhibitions for cultural and historical purposes, SEAC proposes to have derogation for measuring devices more than 50 years old on 3 October 2007.
 This derogation is consistent with the existing entry 18a of Annex XVII to the REACH Regulation on mercury in measuring devices intended for sale to general public and on mercury in fever thermometers.
+Furthermore, based on a comment received in the public consultation on the draft opinion of SEAC, SEAC proposes to clarify the scope of the derogation for measuring devices which are to be displayed in exhibitions for cultural and historical purposes by adding the word public to the derogation.